agracanin/weather-app/README.md

 # Weather App | [Live Demo](https://agracanin.github.io/weather-app/)

-A weather app assignment from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-restaurant-page)

 Demonstrated the ability to utilize an API and showcase knowledge of asynchronous Javascript

 ## Features